alexolivan/check_mk_plugins/README.md

 - SHOUTCast DNAS 1.9.8
 - SHOUTCast DNAS 2.x
 - Icecast2 (Only newer than 2.4.1 with json xsl stats enabled)
-- Centovacas (tested with CentovaCast 3.2.x)
+- Centovacast (tested with CentovaCast 3.2.x)